w3c/distributed-tracing-wg/README.md

 ## Specs

 Read the [Working Group charter](https://www.w3.org/2020/08/distributed-tracing-wg-charter.html).
-This group was originated from [community group](https://www.w3.org/community/trace-context/).
+This group originates from the [community group](https://www.w3.org/community/trace-context/).

 This working group is working on the following specifications: